The Craven Way from Ribblehead to Dent

-Walk 3 - By train or train/bus on Saturdays and Sundays only: Ribblehead to Dent- 7.5 miles - 4 hours - a family walk and useful if the cloud level is low and the highlight of a visit to the picturesque village of Dent.
-Please note that this walk can only be attempted on Saturdays or Summer Sundays when the 564A Western Dales Bus is running and it is best to purchase a return rail ticket to Dent - Alternatively this can be walked from Dent village to Ribblehead.
+Walk 3 - By train or train/bus on Saturdays only: Ribblehead to Dent- 7.5 miles - 4.5 hours - a family walk and useful if the cloud level is low and the highlight of a visit to the picturesque village of Dent.
+Please note that this walk can only be attempted on Saturdays when the S1 Western Dales Bus is running and it is best to purchase a return rail ticket to Dent - Alternatively this can be walked from Dent village to Ribblehead.
 For the more hardy it would be possible to walk back to Dent Station although this would add a further 4.5 miles and 2 hours. .Back to Ribblehead

 Alight at Ribblehead Station and walk down the station access road turning right at the bottom in front of the Station Inn.
 Walk for 100m and then turn left towards Ribblehead Viaduct.
 Do not pass under the viaduct.
 Follow the path towards the viaduct and then veer to the right with the railway on the left.
 The path rises uphill passing Blea Moor Signal Box and them after a ford and footbridge crosses Force Hill Aqueduct.
 At the end of the aqueduct bear right and as the paths divide take the left hand path towards Whernside / Dent.
 Pass through a gate and the follow path uphill in a straight line.